 10 Hair-Raising Facts About Edward Scissorhands

-This year, Tim Burton’s goth masterpiece (gothsterpiece?)
-Edward Scissorhands turns 25.
+Tim Burton’s goth masterpiece (gothsterpiece?)
+Edward Scissorhands is turning 30.
 Get your Robert Smith hair going, put on some black leather, and let’s see what you know about one of the most iconic films of the 1990s.

 After the success of 1989’s Batman, 20th Century Fox was willing to take a gamble on Tim Burton’s offbeat little suburban fantasy, but they wanted him to cast a big star in the lead role.
 Specifically, they wanted Tom Cruise, who at the time was riding high on the success of Rain Man.
 Burton talked to Cruise, noting later that “he was interesting, but I think it worked out for the best” that he went with Johnny Depp instead.
 “At the end of the meeting I did feel like, and I probably even said this to him, ‘It’s nice to have a lot of questions about the character, but you either do it or you don’t do it.’”

 Though he wanted to go with an unknown actor for the part, Burton compromised on Johnny Depp, who at the time was a teen idol known mostly for his television work.
-“I didn’t really know him,” said Burton.
+“I didn’t really know him,” Burton said.
 “I hadn’t seen that TV show he’d been in [21 Jump Street], but I must have seen a picture of him somewhere.”
-The film would be the first of their eight (and counting) feature film collaborations.
+The film would be the first of their eight feature film collaborations (so far).

 Studio execs were so worried that potential moviegoers would respond poorly to Edward Scissorhands’s appearance (it wasn’t exactly Depp’s typical look at the time) that they tried to keep images of his full ensemble from being released until the film came out.